Surface comparison - PIX4Dmatic

 Properties panel

-Before recomputing a volume, verify that all input parameters are correctly set, including the selected point clouds or TINs and any applied class filters.
+Before recomputing a volume, all input parameters should be verified, including the selected point clouds or TINs and any applied class filters.

 ![]() |